Board of Directors

 Wendy Machmuller

-Wendy Machmuller has been a resident of Brookline’s Pill Hill Historic District for the past 12 years; she can often be seen walking her dog through Olmsted Park, or running through the woods or up the granite stairs, taking in but never for granted the close proximity to it in which she lives.
-With an interest in planning, environmental sustainability, and social inclusivity, Wendy has served on various Town committees, including the study of the potential redevelopment of parcels adjacent to the Emerald Necklace, transforming Brookline’s only “industrial island” into an “Emerald Island.”
-Wendy is an elected Town Meeting Member of Precinct 5 and President of the High Street Hill Association.
+Wendy Machmuller has been a resident of Brookline’s Pill Hill Historic District, just down the street from Fairsted, for the past 16 years.
+She can often be seen in Olmsted Park walking her dog, running around Jamaica Pond or up and down the many sets of granite stairs, taking in but never for granted her close proximity to these neighborhood gems.
+With an interest in planning, environmental sustainability, social inclusivity, and community engagement, Wendy has served on various Town committees.
+She is an elected Town Meeting Member of Precinct 4, a board member of the Brookline Neighborhood Alliance and Past President of the High Street Hill Association.

 Lauren G. Meier

-Lauren Meier, ASLA, is a landscape architect with a specialty in historic preservation and has worked in both public and private practice, including the restoration of the Fairsted landscape.
+Lauren Meier, FASLA, is a landscape architect with a specialty in historic preservation and has worked in both public and private practice, including the award-winning restoration of the Fairsted landscape.
 She has published many articles on landscape preservation practice.
 Meier is co-author of the historic resource study, “The Olmsteds and the National Park Service” and is an editor of the Master List of Design Projects of the Olmsted Firm and the final two volumes of the Papers of Frederick Law Olmsted published by Johns Hopkins University Press.
-Meier is currently teaching and studying botanical art through the Massachusetts Horticultural Society.
+She holds a BA in Botany from Pomona College, MLA from Harvard Graduate School of Design and a Certificate in Botanical Art from Massachusetts Horticultural Society.

 Steven R. Pendery